lluukinha/frontend-battle/README.md

 # Welcome to Frontend-Battle!

 Hi!
-Recently i was needing to study **C#** in order to create a simple backend api using **Sql Server** on the database side.
-After finishing it, i was thinking...
+Recently I was needing to study **C#** in order to create a simple backend api using **Sql Server** on the database side.
+After finishing it, I was thinking...
 What would be the best frontend framework to do this project?
 As I am doing this **C#** project to study, I decided to create the frontend in the three most popular frameworks, so its made on **Angular 11**, **React** and **Vue**.
 To test it locally, I think the frontend part would be easy.
 But the backend would need some work to do.